RobDavenport/Game-Design/CCG/Waves/Wave 1/Design.md

 Rally - Triggered: When this card enters, something happens.
 Overwhelm - Passive: Excess combat damage is dealt to the defending player.

-Aether - Flow + Tempo
+Aether - Flow & Tempo
 Card draw, and playing spell based synergies.

-Biom - Lifegain
+Biom - Lifegain & Value
 Lifegain and Lifesteal based synergies.

-Kinesis - Momentum
+Kinesis - Momentum & Aggro
 Abilities which unlock or effects improve if opponents have taken damage this turn.

 Entropy - Sacrifice & Reanimation
 Recur cards from the trash back to hand or directly into play.

-Radiance - Rally
+Radiance - Rally & Support
 Entity support and protection